 - Name: Give your API call a suitable name.

 - URL/JS function name: Provide the endpoint URL here.
 The content picker option [+] in this field will allow you to append placeholder values like customer input, other API responses, default parameters, etc.

-- Add Headers: You can authorize your APIs in this field and also pass any additional parameters as headers in this section.
+- Add Headers: You can authorize your APIs in this field and pass any additional parameters as headers in this section.

-- Test: To make sure that you have correctly configured the API call, you can perform a sample test run by checking the Run Test checkbox, pass test values for the dynamic fields you have configured in the payload (for PUT, POST, and JSON methods), and verify the response headers.
+- Test: To make sure that you have correctly configured the API call, you can perform a sample test run by checking the Run Test checkbox and pass test values for the dynamic fields you have configured in the payload (for PUT, POST, and JSON methods), and verify the response headers.

-API list page:
+API list page

 - Display when you created the API and when it was last modified.

 - Edit or delete each API, or create new APIs.

 A quick guide to using the APIs

 You can add an API response through a message, action, or even a condition.